By MICK ROBERTS ©

 THE Newnhams were linked to arguably Australia’s most famous brewery, so a drunken church warden making a scene at one of the three brewers’ funeral in 1862, was a likely epitaph to their largely untold story.

-Teenagers, brothers Charles and Nicholas, with their cousin William, arrived in Sydney Town from London on the ship Lockerby on 28 March 1834.
-The young Englishmen were to play a fundamental role in the history of brewing in Australia and helped establish one of Australia’s most famous breweries, the Kent Brewery in what is today Sydney’s Broadway
+Teenage brothers Charles and Nicholas, with their cousin William, arrived in Sydney Town from London on the ship Lockerby on 28 March 1834.
+The young Englishmen were to play a fundamental role in the history of brewing in Australia.
+They helped establish one of Australia’s most famous breweries, the Kent Brewery in what is today Sydney’s Broadway on the site of the Central Park residential and retail centre.

 Charles and Nicholas’ father John Newnham, an Uckfield timber merchant, entered the brewing business in 1829 when he re-opened the defunct Baker’s Cross brewery at Cranbrook, a small market town in south east England.
 Newnham, at the age of 47, revived the brewery, later forming a partnership with William Tooth, a Cranbrook hatmaker, which would lead onto a family business relationship that would span the English colonies.